Back to Clackmannanshire: On Coffee, Clarity, and Walking Away

 I wasn’t planning to return to Clackmannanshire.

 But there I was, easing my car into a quiet car park, ready to meet a new client for coffee.
-A frontline post with a national eating disorder charity had sparked unexpected interest north of the border, and the organisation had asked if I could support their recruitment efforts.
+A frontline post with a national eating disorder charity had sparked interest north of the border, and they’d asked if I could support their recruitment efforts.

 They didn’t need to ask me twice.